Design of generalized fractional order gradient descent method: Introduction

-This shortcoming has been partially overcome in \cite{Tseng:2014SP}.
-Despite some minor errors with the calculation procedure, the developed method has been successfully applied in speech enhancement \cite{Tseng:2014SP} and channel equalization \cite{Shah:2017NODY}.
-After that, by approximating the exact fractional derivative, a new fractional gradient method was proposed by us \cite{Chen:2017AMC}.
-Hereinafter, this method was used in system identification \cite{Cheng:2018SP}.
-Research indicated that introduction of fractional gradient method enhanced the performance of classical algorithm.
-Additionally, the promising fractional gradient method has been widely used in many applications, such as least mean square algorithm \cite{Zubair:2018SP}, back propagation neural networks \cite{Wang:2017NN}, recommender systems \cite{Khan:2018EM}, etc.
+Actually, an available solution to overcome this shortcoming partially was implied in \cite{Zahoor:2009EJSR}, where the weighted sum of integer order derivative and fractional order derivative was adopted.
+Despite some minor errors when using chain rule of fractional derivative, the developed method can reduce the steady state error to a certain degree and has been successfully applied many scenarios, such as time series prediction \cite{Shoaib:2014CPB}, active noise control \cite{Aslam:2015SP}, speech enhancement \cite{Geravanchizadeh:2014IJEEE}, channel equalization \cite{Shah:2017NODY}, recommender systems \cite{Khan:2018EM}, RBF neural network \cite{Khan:2018CSSPa}, RNN neural network \cite{Khan:2018CSSPb}, etc. To avoid the error, an alternative solution with approximation fractional derivative was proposed by us \cite{Chen:2017AMC}.
+It was shown that this method resulted a better convergence performance than that in \cite{Zahoor:2009EJSR}.
+Hereinafter, this method was widely used in many applications, such as system identification \cite{Cui:2017NODY}, LMS algorithm \cite{Cheng:2017SP}, BP neural networks \cite{Wang:2017NN}, and CNN \cite{Sheng:2019Neu}.

 It is worth pointing out that fractional gradient method has been used successfully, but the related research is still in its infancy and deserves further investigation.
-The immediate problem is the convergence problem.
-On one hand, \cite{Pu:2015TNNLS} has found that the fractional extreme value is not equal to the real extreme value of target function, which would make fractional gradient method loss practicability.
+The immediate problem is the convergence problem. \cite{Du:2016CCC} has found that the fractional extreme value is not equal to the real extreme value of target function, which would make fractional gradient method loss practicability.
 However, the main reason for nonconvergence is unclear.
-The effective solutions for realizing convergence are still desirable.
-On the other hand, if the update equation is not searching at the right direction to the real extreme point of the cost function, the convergence speed could not be fast enough.
-Therefore, for a considerable performance, only convergence can not meet the requirements, and convergence speed should also be taken into account.

-Although there are many problems and work to be completed with this issue, we have reasons to believe that these subsequent studies can break a new ground in the future.
-Inspired by the discussions above, the objective of this paper are: i) investigating the extreme point and value of fractional gradient method; ii) designing the solutions to solve the convergence problem; and iii) the convergence speed should be considered and improved.
+On one hand, a systematic interpretation for this question is still desirable.
+On the other hand, more effective solutions for realizing convergence are needed.
+What is more, it is difficult to calculate the fractional order gradient of the target function in real time.
+Bearing this in mind, the objective of this paper are: i) investigating the specific reason for the nonconvergence of fractional order gradient method; ii) analyzing the relationship between the fractional extreme point and the nonlocality; iii) designing the solutions to solve the convergence problem; and iv) providing online computation method for fractional derivative.